eformsignen/eformsignen.github.io/help/chapter5.rst

 -  **Registered Initials:** If the user has already registered an initial on eformsign, then clicking the signature area inserts the registered initial into the document.

--  **Registered stamp:** If the user has already registered an stamp on eformsign, then clicking the signature area inserts the registered stamp into the document.
+-  **Registered Stamp:** If the user has already registered an stamp on eformsign, then clicking the signature area inserts the registered stamp into the document.

 .. note::